 |Working With a Vet||No||Sometimes, but unlikely||Yes|

 |Breed Club Member||No||Sometimes, but unlikely||Yes|

-Tips on How to Find a Reputable Dog Breeder
+Tips on How to Find a Responsible Dog Breeder

-But how to find a reputable dog breeder, and where to look?
-Here are some tips to make sure that your next puppy comes from a reputable breeder.
+But how do you find a responsible dog breeder, and where to look?
+Below are some tips to make sure that the puppy you buy comes from a legitimate place.